agility-game/inner-outer-loop/300/100/100/README.md

 We prefer using **BrowserStack** as it has a Free tier for 5 users and unlimited projects.
 It is therefore a more economic solution than Testmo, which offers as the least expensive a Team tier at $99/month.

+After logging in to BrowserStack, go to the Dashboard at https://live.browserstack.com/dashboard#!

 More